sofyannurrohman/Bootcamp-Domino-wpf/README.md

 3. Round End: When no player can play or all hands are empty.
 Scores are calculated based on remaining tiles in opponent hands.

 4. Game End: Maximum rounds reached or a player reaches target score.

+---
 ## Visual Quick Diagram

-Shout out to kristoferpamung for providing UML Diagram you can check out in: https://gist.github.com/kristoferpamung/b1d31936fe1711c5ae4cd7d55bea995b
+Shout out to **kristoferpamung** for providing UML Diagram you can check out in: https://gist.github.com/kristoferpamung/b1d31936fe1711c5ae4cd7d55bea995b

+---
+## Contributing
+Feel free to pull-request this project :) .
+Happy Develop :D